 Chi-Do is a generic term qualified by the style founder.
 It literally means “The way of working with chi”.
 The founder Tony Hardiman has taught martial arts since 1963 and practiced the healing arts since 1958.
 The Chi Clinic was established in Epsom in 1995 and the Chi Do Association was established in 1999.
 Chi Do is a combination of the healing and martial arts.

-Steve Goulding, a member of the Chi – Do Association and the British Complimentary Medicine Association, qualified as a Chi Do Therapist in 2007 after studying at the Chi Clinic for six years.
+Steve Goulding, a member of the Chi – Do Association and the British Health Qigong Association, qualified as a Chi Do Therapist in 2007 after studying at the Chi Clinic for six years.